thiensean/DeepLearningCV/README.md

 Gradients tend to explode to infinity during training if network gets too deep or gets too wide.

+#### Regularization

+Dropout layers of 0.3 were used to help improve overfitting.
+Reducing learning rate on plateau also helped with overfitting significantly.

+By applying a factor of 0.8 to the learning rate and a patience of 10 epochs, the training improved significantly with gradient descent becoming more stable.

 The architecture was modified to include convolution layers with batch normalization with a relatively small dense layer for classification.

+The validation sparse categorical accuracy managed to eventually increase past 0.9 in the final training.

+The training set and validation set sparse categorical accuracy eventually reached similar accuracy potentially signifying lesser overfitting in the training.

 #### Losses